miso-lims/miso-lims/docs/admin/baremetal-installation-guide.md

     url="jdbc:mysql://your.database.server:3306/dbname"

+Note that the connection parameters suggested above disable SSL between the web and database server, meaning that the communications will not be encrypted.
+You should consider the security implications of this -- especially if the connection is over a public network -- and configure SSL properly if required.

 Extract the `setup_files.tar.gz` file and copy `miso.properties` to `$CATALINA_HOME/conf/Catalina/localhost/miso.properties`.
 This file contains site-specific configuration that you should review and modify as appropriate.
 See [Site Configuration](../site-configuration) for more information.

-Append the following line to `$CATALINA_HOME/bin/setenv.sh` or, if you installed Tomcat through apt, `/etc/default/tomcat8`:
+Append the following line to `$CATALINA_HOME/bin/setenv.sh` or, if you installed Tomcat through apt, `/etc/default/tomcat9`:

     JAVA_OPTS="$JAVA_OPTS -Dsecurity.method=jdbc -Xmx768M"